Everything you need to know about adding tables to WordPress

 Demo of the TablePress, one of the basic WordPress table plugins

 You can now show off your table to visitors!
-If you need to update any of the data, return to the TablePress options, select your table, make the changes, and then save.
+If you need to update any of the data, return to the TablePress options, select your table, make the changes, and then save changes.

 Limitations of basic WordPress table plugins

-To tackle these limitations, you’ll need to turn to a more innovative solution.
+To tackle these limitations, you’ll need a more dynamic type of WordPress table plugin.
 This is precisely what we’ll look at next.

 Posts Table Pro also comes with formatting options that enable you to customize and edit table background color, font, spacing, and design.
 You can even create comparison tables and pricing tables or display a league table!

 If you have your table data stored as a post or custom post type in WordPress, Posts Table Pro can automatically create a sortable table for you.
-This function makes it incredibly easy for you – as there’s no data entry, no data to ever update, and everything happens automatically.
+This makes it incredibly easy for beginners and experts alike.
+That's because there’s no data entry, no data to ever update, and everything happens automatically.
 It's also incredibly easy for your visitors, as they’ll be able to quickly find what they’re looking for in an always-up-to-date, sortable, searchable, and responsive table that looks great on mobile devices.
+No more old-fashioned fixed width tables 😅

-Custom post types are WordPress’ way of storing data: plugins such as WooCommerce, The Events Calendar, and advanced plugins such as Easy Post Types and Fields (which lets you create custom data setups), all create custom post types.
+Custom post types are WordPress’ way of storing data: plugins such as WooCommerce, The Events Calendar, and advanced plugins such as Easy Post Types and Fields (which lets you create your own post types), all use custom post types.
 Technically, any WordPress post or page is a custom post type too; essentially any kind of content stored in WordPress is probably a custom post type.

 As Posts Table Pro can dynamically create tables from any custom post type, this makes it incredibly powerful.